Meteor-Community-Packages/ground-db/README.md

 GroundDB saves outstanding methods and minimongo db into localstorage - The number of saves to localstorage is minimized.

-When the app loads GroundDB resumes methods and database changes - made when offline and browser closed.
+When the app loads GroundDB resumes database changes - made when offline and browser closed.

 ##Ground user details
 It's possible to mount an allready existing collection on a `groundDB` eg.: